Air Fryer Zucchini Fries Recipe

 Air fryer zucchini fries are even better when you serve them with a dipping sauce or two.
 Ketchup and mayo work just fine, but I like to mix things up.
 Some of my favorites include marinara, French onion dip, spinach and artichoke dip, 5-minute chip dip, and homemade salsa..

 You can serve them just like regular fries.
-They go great with burgers, hot wings, chicken tenders, or crispy battered fish.
+They go great with burgers, chicken wings or tenders, and crispy battered fish.
 They’re also a solid appetizer for dinner.
-My family enjoys them alongside something hearty like air fryer pork chops or herb crusted chicken.
+My family enjoys them alongside something hearty like air fryer pork chops and herb crusted chicken.

 More Snack Recipes To Try